openstack/swift/doc/source/overview_auth.rst

 TempAuth is written as wsgi middleware, so implementing your own auth is as easy as writing new wsgi middleware, and plugging it in to the proxy server.
-The `Swauth <https://github.com/openstack/swauth>`_ project is an example of an additional auth service.

 See :doc:`development_auth` for detailed information on extending the auth system.